griga23/bookmarksDemo/README.md

 # Building Microservices with Apache Kafka and Spring Cloud Services

+**Note:** Recorded session which explains the application architecture and shows how it works: https://videos.confluent.io/watch/yDu442Ktqgikzntye3NHSh

 Demo application to demonstrate building microservices using Spring Boot and Apache Kafka.
 Application is a simple Bookmarks manager.
 It allows you to:
 * Create a new bookmark
 * Update a bookmark